jwoehr/nuqasm2/doc/nuqasm_ast.md

 AST Structure
 =============

-nuqasm2 reads OPENQASM 2.0 files, recursively descending into included files, and outputs Python unordered dictionary which may be consumed by another module or pretty-printed.
+nuqasm2 reads OPENQASM 2.0 files, recursively descending into included files, and outputs a Python unordered dictionary which may be consumed by another module or pretty-printed.

 The dictionary has 4 string keys: